Nursing Interventions for Acute Pain Management

 Step 3: Perception

 Pain perception translates all this nerve activity into a conscious and actual experience for the patient.
-This is facilitated by several different areas of the brain and central nervous system.
+Several different areas of the brain and the central nervous system facilitate this.

 Reticular Formation Tracts

 Reticular formation tracts are responsible for the recognition of and response to pain.
 For example, if you step on a tack, the reticular formation track recognizes the painful stimulation and causes you to move your foot quickly.
-This area is also responsible for the alert and attentive feeling that comes with pain.
+This area is also responsible for the alert and attentive feeling of pain.

 Limbic System